 Others are more elusive.
 How long has it been since you bought tires?
 How often do you get oil changes?
 If you use a debit or credit card for these things, you can search your statements to get a better idea.
 Otherwise, an educated guess is good enough.
 The goal is to get it set up.
 You can tweak it as you go.

 You might notice that the numbers are climbing.
-It might even exceed any cost you could ever hope to keep up with.
+It might even exceed any price you could ever hope to keep up with.
 I noticed this in my own budget.
 Maybe that’s why we can never seem to get ahead?

 So put your items in order from most important to least important.
 We’ll fund as many accounts as we can before the money runs out.
 Filling the vacation and Christmas funds is wonderful, but a reliable vehicle should come first.
-They still earn a place on your chart.
+The fun stuff should still earn a place on your chart.
 Once you get ahead, you’ll be able to fill them, too.